 - Does the aesthetician have clean hands?
 Hands should be washed before each client.

 - Before beginning, the technician should perform a brief assessment of your feet and lower legs to examine for any areas of concern, as well as ask you about your relevant medical history (current issues, if you are diabetic, have an autoimmune disease and medications).

 - Request that your cuticles are not trimmed as this can damage or nick them and lead to infection.

 - Do not allow the technician to shave off any calluses using a razor or similar device.

 A pedicure should not be a painful experience or induce bleeding.
 If you are concerned or have doubts about anything listed above while at the salon, do not be afraid to leave the appointment.
 Your foot health is paramount to a healthy lifestyle, and painted toes are not worth picking up an infection.

 Throughout the year, foot and nail care are very important to your overall health.
-If you have any questions about your current practices, or whether you should see a medical professional prior to a pedicure, feel reach out to your local pedorthist.
-Your pedorthist is familiar with reputable salons in your area and will be able to provide referrals to other nail care professionals in addition to offering you nail care tips to help your feet be health and sandal ready!
+If you have any questions about your current practices, or whether you should see a medical professional prior to a pedicure, feel free to reach out to your local pedorthist.
+Your pedorthist is familiar with reputable businesses in your area and will be able to provide referrals to other nail care professionals in addition to offering you nail care tips to help your feet be healthy and sandal ready!